It's Oh So Quiet: Music video

-Background

 The music video, directed by Spike Jonze, was shot in San Fernando Valley, California.
-It is a homage to Hollywood's Technicolor musicals that drew inspiration from Busby Berkeley and Jacques Demy's The Umbrellas of Cherbourg.
+It is a homage to Hollywood's Technicolor musicals that drew inspiration from Busby Berkeley and Jacques Demy's The Umbrellas of Cherbourg, as well as Taiwanese director Tsai Ming-liang.
 Like Demy, Jonze "mines the magical from the mundane," as he transforms a drab auto shop into the location where Björk dances and sings with a full dance company, an attempt to reflect the "exuberance" of her vocal performance.
 The whispered verse sections of the track are filmed in slow motion, "much as Tsai's cinematography takes place over an extended timeframe"; while the shouted musical sections "reflect back on ordinary or 'lived' reality in a manner that denaturalizes the banal—turning it, more than the fantasy of musical spectacle, into something surreal."
+The music video premiered on MTV during the week ending on August 20, 1995.

 Synopsis

 The video begins as Björk emerges from an extremely dirty washroom in an auto shop.
 She dances along with the auto workers for the first chorus, then emerges from the shop.
 During the second chorus, she dances tap with a few people outside of the auto shop.
 Björk continues to walk along the street, dancing with several elderly women and their umbrellas before settling to rest her arms on top of a mailbox for the final verse.
 The mailbox comes alive and dances along with Björk during this chorus.
 Björk then runs down the street and into the road, where the rest of the town has decided to join her for one large dance number.
 The video ends with Björk floating up above the townsfolk and hushing the viewer.